bvanderlaan/Taranis/README.md

 > $ myApp.exe --debug<br>
 > $ myApp.exe -d

-Not only does your application have a debug mode flag but your flag will now be shown in the built in help message displayed when users use the *--help* argument.
+Not only does your application have a debug mode flag but your flag will now be shown in the built in help message displayed when users use the <em>--help</em> argument.

 ### Example 3 - A Custom Command Line Interface which Accepts Values